krose/nordpoolspotr/README.md

 Examples
 --------

 Here are a few examples of how to use the function.
+All date values are returned with the timezone UTC.

 ``` r
 # Load the package.